 - From NJ MVC, obtain contact info for collection agency handling surcharges

 - From NJ MVC, verify whether driver exam and road test are required

 - For TANF recipients only: letter of denial from Roads to Success

-- As of May 15, 2017: email email@example.com to begin the application process.
+- On or after January 15, 2018, email email@example.com to begin your application process.
 Include your full name, phone number, and address in your email message.
 Please obtain the required information above before emailing us.
 You will receive a reply email with further instructions within two business days.

 Coordinators: Margaret Cowell and Dara Lewis